PykeMG/Simple-FAQ-Page/README.md

 ### What I learned

 <!-- Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge. -->
+I learnoed about how to use flex box and containers.

 ### Useful resources